Causes, Symptoms, Treatment for Bad Taste in Mouth

 6. What causes a soapy taste in the mouth?

-It's possible to experience a soapy taste due to either genetics or hormonal changes as we get older.
+It's possible to experience a soapy taste due to genetics or hormonal changes as we age.
 Other factors, such as acid reflux, cavities, oral thrush, and dry mouth, can also contribute to this unpleasant flavour.
-Additionally, medications and dietary supplements can have an impact on your taste buds.
+Additionally, medications and dietary supplements can impact your taste buds.
 Therefore, it's important to inform your dentist about any new prescriptions or changes in your diet.

 7. What causes a sweet taste in the mouth?